cmux/koot/packages/koot-diagnose/README.md

-# koot-analyze-cases
+# koot-diagnose

 Automate test cases for any website, webapp, HTML5 page and more.
 Uses by _Koot.js_ project's `koot-analyze` script.
-Each analyze/test case can run through CLI.
+Each diagnose/test case can run programmably or through CLI.

-## Analyze/Test Cases
+## Diagnose/Test Cases

 **lighthouse**